geopy/geopy/README.rst

 with a default of the geodesic distance available as the function `geopy.distance.distance`.

-Here's an example usage of the geodesic distance, taking pair of :code:`(lat, lon)` tuples:
+Here's an example usage of the geodesic distance, taking pairs of :code:`(lat, lon)` tuples:

 .. code:: pycon